Super Bowl counterprogramming: History

 Counterprogramming has also expanded to the internet; Jewish radio personality Nachum Segal has organized an annual Kosher Halftime Show for streaming via his Nachum Segal Network, featuring performances by Jewish musicians.
 The special was recorded in Atlanta for 2019, marking the first time it was held in the Super Bowl's host city.
 In 2015, YouTube streamed an alternative, online halftime show featuring notable personalities from the video sharing service.
 In 2019, the Super Smash Bros. video game tournament Genesis 6 had top-8 rounds overlapping with Super Bowl LIII, which Shacknews noted were either "intentional or completely by accident".

 For the first time in the history of the game, Super Bowl LVI in 2022 fell during an ongoing Winter Olympics, the 2022 Winter Olympics in Beijing.
-In order to prevent the possibility that NBC would have to counterprogram CBS's telecast of the game with primetime coverage of these Olympics (which would dilute viewership and advertising sales), NBC agreed to swap 2021's Super Bowl LV to CBS in favor of Super Bowl LVI—thus giving NBC rights to both the 2022 Winter Olympics and Super Bowl LVI.
-NBC thus suspended its coverage of the Olympics in favor of pre-game coverage for the Super Bowl, before resuming with primetime coverage as its lead-out.
-CBS, its sister premium channel Showtime, and HBO, did air new episodes of Celebrity Big Brother (which averages five episodes per-week), Billions, and Euphoria respectively on the night of the game; HBO announced that Euphoria had achieved a series high of 5.1 million viewers, although this included viewership across both HBO and its on-demand streaming platform HBO Max.
+In order to prevent the possibility that NBC would have to counterprogram CBS's telecast of the game with primetime coverage of these Olympics (which would dilute viewership and advertising sales), NBC agreed to trade 2021's Super Bowl LV to CBS in favor of Super Bowl LVI—thus giving NBC rights to both the 2022 Winter Olympics and Super Bowl LVI.
+NBC thus suspended its coverage of the Olympics in favor of pre-game coverage for the Super Bowl (and moved its daytime coverage that day to air in the morning before the pre-game coverage began), before resuming with primetime coverage as its lead-out.
+CBS, its sister premium channel Showtime, and HBO, did air new episodes of Celebrity Big Brother (which averaged five episodes per-week), Billions, and Euphoria respectively on the night of the game; HBO announced that Euphoria had achieved a series high of 5.1 million viewers, although this included viewership across both HBO and its on-demand streaming platform HBO Max.

+This scenario was ratified by the addition of ABC as a fourth Super Bowl broadcaster in the NFL's next television contract; NBC now televises future Super Bowl games held in Winter Olympic years.